-The B.S. in Energy and Sustainability Policy is a 120-credit degree program that emphasizes sustainability principles, policy development, and energy production.
+The B.S. in Energy and Sustainability Policy (ESP) is a 120-credit degree program that emphasizes sustainability principles, policy development, and energy production.
 Students in the B.S. program also choose supporting course work in focused areas closely related to the major.

 Prescribed course work includes such topics as energy sources, uses, and technologies; sustainability principles and practices; climate change; and policy development and analysis.
 You will also select additional courses in energy and science; analysis and technology; business and management; and ethics, leadership, and communications.

 Students must complete 120 credits to earn the B.S. in ESP.
 The course list includes only courses offered by World Campus.
 An official degree audit or the recommended academic plan for this program may include additional course options and detailed requirements.
 All students are expected to complete at least 36 credits at Penn State to earn this degree.
 Please consult an academic adviser for details.

 Prescribed Courses (62 credits)

 Additional Courses (select 6 credits)

 Penn State was selected by the Carnegie Foundation for its 2015 Community Engagement Classification, an honor resulting from our commitment to providing students with at least one outside-the-classroom engagement opportunity that impacts our community.
 For ESP students, foreign studies (EGEE 299) or domestic internship (EGEE 495) provide opportunity for learning outside of the classroom.
 You will work with faculty to design a meaningful and appropriate experience, considering your prior work and travel, interests, and professional aspirations.

 Supporting courses should be selected in consultation with an adviser.